apache/trafficcontrol/blueprints/multi-interface-servers.md

 Foreign-key constraints:
     "ip_address_interface_fkey" FOREIGN KEY (interface, server) REFERENCES interface(name, server) "ip_address_server_fkey" FOREIGN KEY (server) REFERENCES server(id)
 ```

 This should be sufficient to capture the model changes.
+In addition to creating
+these tables, a migration will need to be written to convert currently stored
+server information to utilize these new tables.

 #### API
 The affected endpoints will be: